 The majority judgment upheld that Section 1 of the Maintenance of Surviving Spouses Act is unconstitutional to the extent that it excludes the words “and includes the surviving partner of a permanent life partnership terminated by the death of one partner in which the partners undertook reciprocal duties of support and in circumstances where the surviving partner has not received an equitable share in the deceased partner’s estate.”
-Therefore, the words must be read into the definition until Parliament has cured the constitutional defect within 18 months.
-The Concourt also confirmed the High Court’s declaration of invalidity of section 1 (1) of the Intestate Succession Act.
+Therefore, the words must be read into the definition and Parliament must cure the constitutional defect within 18 months, during which the declaration of invalidity will be suspended.

 Our concluding remarks: